-The photonuclear cross sections and GDR parameters compiled prior to this CRP, have been reviewed in Ref [3].
+The photonuclear cross sections and GDR parameters compiled prior to this CRP, have been reviewed in Ref.
+[3].
 Below we briefly summarize the important publications and the most recent compilation of GDR parameters performed within this CRP.

-- Dietrich and Berman [2] published "Atlas of photoneutron cross sections obtained with monoenergetic photons," which contains the photonuclear data measured with quasi-monoenergetic photons by annihilation in flight of fast positrons and by bremsstrahlung tagging; - "Handbook on Nuclear Activation Data" compiled by Forkman and Petersson and published from IAEA [53]; - "Plots of the Experimental and Evaluated Photonuclear Cross-Sections" by Blokhon and Nasyrova [54] gives graphs of experimental and evaluated photoneutron reaction data for some selected nuclides; - Varlamov et al. [55] published "Atlas of GDR," which is a compilation of many photonuclear reaction data.
-This report covers all the reaction data compiled by Antonescu [48], and is given in the Annex of previous IAEA photonuclear data library report [3]; - the GDR parameters for heated atomic nuclei are determined from the γ -decay data.
-Compilation and parametrization of the GDR resonances built on excited states are given by Schiller and Thoennessen [56]; and

-• the most recent comprehensive databases of the GDR parameters with their uncertainties from ground-state photo-absorption are compiled by Plujko et al. [8, 57].
+- "Handbook on Nuclear Activation Data" compiled by Forkman and Petersson and published in 1987 by IAEA [53]; - Dietrich and Berman [2] published "Atlas of photoneutron cross sections obtained with monoenergetic photons" in 1988, which contains the photonuclear data measured with quasi-monoenergetic photons by annihilation in flight of fast positrons and by bremsstrahlung tagging; - "Plots of the Experimental and Evaluated Photonuclear Cross-Sections" by Blokhon and Nasyrova [54], published in 1991, gives graphs of experimental and evaluated photoneutron reaction data for some selected nuclides; - Varlamov et al. [55] published "Atlas of GDR" in 1999, which is a compilation of many photonuclear reaction data.
+This report covers all the reaction data compiled by Antonescu [48], and is given in the Annex of previous IAEA photonuclear data library report [3]; - The GDR parameters for heated atomic nuclei are determined from the γ -decay data.
+Compilation and parametrization of the GDR resonances built on excited states are given by Schiller and Thoennessen [56] in 2007; and - The most recent comprehensive databases of the GDR parameters with their uncertainties from ground-state photo-absorption are compiled by Plujko et al. [8, 57] in 2011 and 2018.

 In the recent databases [8, 57], Plujko et al. applied the least-squares technique to the updated experimental databases to obtain the GDR parameters and their uncertainties.
 The theoretical photo-absorption cross section, which is fitted to the experimental data, consists of both the GDR component with the SLO and SMLO models [58] and the QD contribution, which are given later.
-These databases [8, 57] were constructed based on the experimental data reported before Jan.
-2010 and June 2017, respectively.
-Further updated GDR parameter tables, where the data published before Dec.
-2018 are involved, are given in Appendix B.
+These databases [8, 57] were constructed based on the experimental data reported up to January 2010 and June 2017, respectively.
+Further updated GDR parameter tables, where the data published up to December 2018 are involved, are given in Appendix B.